DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/what.md

 === "Cloud Native Based"

 Support popular cloud native applications such as kubernetes manifests, Helm, OAM, OLM, etc. And it can seamlessly integrate with SpingCloud, Dubbo and ServiceMesh frameworks to achieve SOA (Service-Oriented Architecture).
-In additionally, DCE 5.0 [micro service engine](../../skoala/intro/features.md) and [service mesh](../../mspider/intro/what.md), enables scaling , logging, monitoring and upgrading for applications.
+In additionally, DCE 5.0 [micro service engine](../../skoala/intro/features.md) and [service mesh](../../mspider/intro/what.md), enables scaling, logging, monitoring and upgrading for applications.